DevdattaShelar/STM32_IKS4A1_Gesture_Prediction/README.md

 ## 6. Usage

-How to use your project once it's set up and running.

 Once the STM32 firmware is flashed and running:

 1.  ** The STM32 will start acquiring sensor data and performing gesture inference.